NunoBartolomeu/ThesisCode/README.md

 ## About

-This project was developed as a proof-of-concept centralized ledger system designed for enterprise integration.
+This project was developed at Instituto Superior de Engenharia de Lisboa (ISEL) as a proof-of-concept centralized ledger system designed for enterprise integration.
 It demonstrates a secure, tamper-evident record-keeping solution that can be adapted to various company needs and existing infrastructure.

+## Authors

+Nuno Bartolomeu - a47233@alunos.isel.pt
+Nuno Leite - nuno.leite@isel.pt
+João Pereira - joaomiguel.pereira@cofidis.pt

 ## Purpose